octobercms/docs/2.x/markup/function-form.md

 {{ form_close() }}
 ```

-is the PHP equivalent of the following:
+The above is the PHP equivalent of the following:

 ```php
 <?= Form::close() ?>